seraph-foundation/cherub-dex/README.md

 **Running**

-A solana wallet and SOL are required to start.
+A Solana wallet and SOL are required to get started.

 ```bash
 solana-keygen new
 solana airdrop 5
 ```

-Make sure cluster is set to either `localnet` or `devnet` in `Anchor.toml`, depending on the command.
+Make sure cluster is set to either `localnet` or `devnet` in `Anchor.toml`, depending on your environment.

 ```bash
 yarn protocol:test:localnet